geaz/syncBlink/README.md

 ### Minimal example script

-Each script has to define two functions and a script name as given in the following example.
+Each script has to define two functions as given in the following example.

 ```
 let update = fun(delta) {